Skip to content

 img-name

-• Play around with the transparencies of the overlays using the Slice viewers
+Adjust the transparencies of the overlays as you review the slices

-• Use the CT to determine the extent of the skull.
-Notice that it is very diffulty to see the dura matter in the CT scan, but is visible in the MR scans.
+• Review the CT to determine the extent of the skull.
+Notice the Dura mater is difficult to see in the CT scan, but is clearly visible in the MR scans.

 • For the CT/T2 overlay notice the intensity of the ventricles and the skull as you change the transparencies from CT to MR